eavf/netatmo/README.md

 # Weather Station Data Monitoring Application

 A Flask-based web application for monitoring weather data from Netatmo stations.
-It is designed to learn and use Python, Flask and the API.
+It is designed for learning and practicing Python, Flask, and the API.
-This application retrieves and stores weather data from the Netatmo API, with functionality to view station data, modules and measurements in an easy to navigate interface.
-This application comes with a built-in slq server and myPHPadmin.
-However, there is nothing stopping you from using your own server, just change the database server configuration in app.py and the db section in docker-compose.yml.
+This application retrieves and stores weather data from the Netatmo API, with the functionality to view station data, modules, and measurements in an easy-to-navigate interface.
+This application comes with a built-in SQL server and myPHPadmin.
+However, there is nothing to stop you from using your own server, just change the database server configuration in app.py and the db section in docker-compose.yml.
 This is the first part of the project, the second part will deal with ML and using AI for analysis and prediction.

 ## Table of Contents